abhishek-kumar-code/Redfish_Public/Specification.md

 * *MajorVersion* is a positive integer representing the major version of the registry
 * *MinorVersion* is a positive integer representing the minor version of the registry
 * *MessageKey* is a human-readable key into the registry.
 The message key shall be Pascal-cased and shall not include spaces, periods or special chars.

+##### Metric report message objects

+Metric report message objects sent to the specified client endpoint shall contain the properties as described in the Redfish MetricReport Schema.

 #### Subscription cleanup